Kylie’s in The Kitchen (better call for Pizza)

 Me: Oh good, I’m glad you…

 So.
 ‘Apparently’ when you bring a glass casserole dish out of the oven you shouldn’t place it on a hot element.
-Oh, you mean that element that I’d accidentally left on after cooking some broccoli?
+Oh, you mean that element you left on after cooking some broccoli?
 Ya, that element.
 Doing so may cause a rather large explosion as shards of glass, chicken and other good things are catapulted throughout the Kitchen.

 Mr Noodles anyone?